Written By: David Statman

 To prevent these fires, companies involved in the construction of houses, office buildings and more used asbestos around these flammable electrical parts.
 This substance was easy and cheap to produce through most of the 20th century.

-The use of asbestos in electrical work was plentiful.
-Electricians during the 20th century — before people learned asbestos was dangerous — used any opportunity to protect wires or switchboards from catching fire.
+The uses of asbestos in electrical work were plentiful.
+Electricians during the 20th century — before people learned asbestos was dangerous — used any opportunity to protect wires or switch boards from catching fire.

 • Electrical wiring